autodbalabs/project-autodba/vscode-extension/README.md

 3. Select: `AutoDBA: PostgreSQL Insights`.
 4. Connect to your Postgres database.
 5. Click **“Insights”** and review recommendations.
+6. Optionally run `checks:list` to view available checks and specify which ones to execute with `insights:list`.

 ## ✅ Current Features